Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- Be sure to list your degrees and certifications as well as the schools you went to
+- Be sure to list your degrees and certifications and the schools you attended

 Skills: